afroj07/LearningSystemFronted/README.md

 ...

-4.Add the tailwind directives at the the top of 'index.css' file ...
+4. Add the tailwind directives at the the top of 'index.css' file ...

 @tailwind base;
 @tailwind components;
 @tailwind utilities;

+5. Add following details in the plugin property of tailwind config file ... require( "daisyui"), require("@tailwindcss/line-clamp") ...

 # Adding pluging and dependencies
 ...